Longinus: Origins

 Blindness or other eye problems are not mentioned until after the tenth century.
 Petrus Comestor was one of the first to add an eyesight problem to the legend and his text can be translated as "blind", "dim-sighted" or "weak-sighted".
 The Golden Legend says that he saw celestial signs before conversion and that his eye problems might have been caused by illness or age.
 The touch of Jesus's blood cures his eye problem:

-Christian legend has it that Longinus was a blind Roman centurion who thrust the spear into Christ's side at the crucifixion.
-Some of Jesus's blood fell upon his eyes and he was healed.
-Upon this miracle Longinus believed in Jesus.

-The body of Longinus is said to have been lost twice, and that its second recovery was at Mantua in 1304, together with the Holy Sponge stained with Christ's blood, wherewith it was told—extending Longinus' role—that Longinus had assisted in cleansing Christ's body when it was taken down from the cross.
-The relic, corpules of alleged blood taken from the Holy Lance, enjoyed a revived cult in late 13th century Bologna under the combined impetus of the Grail romances, the local tradition of eucharistic miracles, the chapel consecrated to Longinus, the Holy Blood in the Benedictine monastery church of Sant'Andrea, and the patronage of the Bonacolsi.
+The body of Longinus is said to have been lost twice, but discovered at Mantua, together with the Holy Sponge stained with Christ's blood, wherewith it was told—extending Longinus's role—that Longinus had assisted in cleansing Christ's body when it was taken down from the cross.
+The relic enjoyed a revived cult in the late 13th century under the patronage of the Bonacolsi.

-The relics are said to have been divided and then distributed to Prague and elsewhere, with the body taken to the Basilica of Sant'Agostino in Rome.
-However, official guides of the Basilica do not mention the presence of any tomb associated with Saint Longinus.
-It is also said that the body of Longinus was found in Sardinia; Greek sources assert that he suffered martyrdom in Gabala, Cappadocia.
+The relics are said to have been divided and then distributed to Prague (St. Peter and Paul Basilica, Vyšehrad) and elsewhere.
+Greek sources assert that he suffered martyrdom in Cappadocia.
+The Russian Orthodox Cathedral of St. John the Baptist, Washington, DC, purports to have a holy relic, a fragment of bone, of Saint Longinus.

 Present-day veneration

 Longinus is venerated, generally as a martyr, in the Roman Catholic Church, the Eastern Orthodox Church, and the Armenian Apostolic Church.
 His feast day is kept on 16 October in the Roman Martyrology, which mentions him, without any indication of martyrdom, in the following terms: "At Jerusalem, commemoration of Saint Longinus, who is venerated as the soldier opening the side of the crucified Lord with a lance".
 The pre-1969 feast day in the Roman Rite is 15 March.
 The Eastern Orthodox Church commemorates him on 16 October.
 In the Armenian Apostolic Church, his feast is commemorated on 22 October.

 The statue of Saint Longinus, sculpted by Gian Lorenzo Bernini, is one of four in the niches beneath the dome of Saint Peter's Basilica, Vatican City.
 A spearpoint fragment said to be from the Holy Lance is also conserved in the Basilica.

 Longinus and his legend are the subject of the Moriones Festival held during Holy Week on the island of Marinduque, the Philippines.

+Hagiographical fragments on St. Longinus from 11th–13th century found in Dubrovnik indicate his veneration in this area in Middle Ages.
+There is altarpiece St. Longinus and St. Gaudentius by an anonymous author from 17th century in St. Anthony the Great Catholic parish church in Veli Lošinj.

+The Longinus cross (German: Longinuskreuz) is a special form of the Arma Christi cross, which occurs mainly in the Black Forest, but also occasionally in other regions of South Germany.